 Today our family is dedicating Wesley to God.
 But in a very real sense, we cannot do for him what he can do only for himself.
 The time must come when he makes his parents' Lord his own, when he trusts in the God who gave him life and wants to give him life eternal.

 And so we are dedicating ourselves to God on Wesley's behalf.
-We pray that our lives will point him to Jesus so that he will follow our faith to our Father.
+We pray that our lives will point him to Jesus so that he will follow our faith

 As we celebrate the miracle that is Wesley Noah Denison, I invite you to thank the Father for the miracle that is your life.
 You are alive another day because you have more to do for Jesus.
 As the great evangelist George Whitefield noted, "We are immortal until our work on earth is done."